pipelight/doc.pipelight/helpers/template/overview.md

 # Pipeline Template helpers <Badge type="danger" text="alpha" />

-Once you defined a Docker Object with **docker** or **docker+** helpers, you usually write your pipeline in a few lines.
+::: info COMING NEXT

-They often get repetitive, and that's where templating come in play.
+Every previously introduced helpers provide users great convenience and modularity for small to medium pipelines definition.

-::: info
+But the've all been made with a big picture in mind...

-Every previously introduced helpers provide users great convenience and modularity for small to medium pipelines generation.
+To support the **top level helpers** that are coming.

-But the've all been made to support the top level helpers that are following, Aiming to ease:
+Aiming to reduce to a few line big tasks like:

 - Dig up complete docker infrastructures,
 - Virtual machine creation and provisionning,